-Manchester Pride is a registered charity that campaigns for equality and challenges discrimination; creates opportunity for engagement and participation and celebrates lesbian, gay bisexual and transgender life; and fundraises to enrich and empower LGBT organisations, charities and communities in Greater Manchester.
+Manchester Pride is a charity which campaigns for equality; challenges discrimination; creates opportunity for engagement and participation; celebrates lesbian, gay, bisexual and transgender life; and fundraises to enrich and empower LGBT organisations, charities and communities in Greater Manchester.

-A dedicated network of volunteers support the small team behind Manchester Pride and help us deliver our charitable and community objectives throughout the year.
-Volunteers are at the heart of everything we do and the team is further supported by a number of non-executive directors and trustees, who govern and lead the organisation on a voluntary basis.
+A dedicated network of volunteers support the operational team behind Manchester Pride to help us deliver our charitable and community objectives throughout the year.
+Volunteers are at the heart of everything we do and the team is further supported by a number of non-executive directors and trustees who govern and steer the organisation on a voluntary basis.

-Manchester Pride is represented around the globe by a number of patrons from the world of politics, film, television, music and literature.
-Patrons of Manchester Pride carry our important message for LGBT equality to the four corners of the world, championing Manchester Pride, the work we do, the achievements we’ve made and our ongoing campaigns for LGBT people, here in Greater Manchester and around the world.
+Manchester Pride is represented by a number of patrons from the world of politics, film, television, music and literature.
+Patrons of Manchester Pride carry our messages for LGBT equality around the globe, championing Manchester Pride, the work we do, the achievements we’ve made and our ongoing campaigns for LGBT people, here in Greater Manchester and around the world.

 Review From The CEO